DC Nursing Colleges & Licensure

 Registered Nurse (RN) Licensure in DC

-In order to earn a license as an RN in the state of Delaware, a candidate must:
+In order to earn a license as an RN in the District of Columbia, a candidate must:

-• Pay a $200 authorization to test (ATT) fee and submit required documents to sit for the NCLEX-RN exam
+• Pay the authorization to test (ATT) fee and submit required documents to sit for the NCLEX-RN exam

 • Pass the NCLEX-RN exam